 rays, all while using 80% less energy!

-Sure LEDs cost more, but they can pay for themselves over time.
+Holding back LEDs is the high cost.
+You could pay $30-$60 for one bulb, but they can pay for themselves over time.
 Plus

 Steve Brielmaier – Lighting

 NO TAX (except WI/CA)